Our well-being and prosperity is tied to the health of our environment.

 Interested in conserving your land?

-Michael Horn, Saratoga PLAN’s conservation director, is available to discuss land conservation options that may be applicable to the landowners’ situations.
-For a free, confidential consultation, call Saratoga PLAN at 518-587-5554 or email Mike at email@example.com.
+Tori Roberts, Saratoga PLAN’s conservation project manager, is available to discuss land conservation options that may be applicable to the landowners’ situations.
+For a free, confidential consultation, call Saratoga PLAN at 518-587-5554 or email email@example.com.

 Hear what landowners have to say about conserving their land.